mattyoung101/omicron2d/README.md

 - Iterative Closest Point (ICP) for efficient and accurate localisation
 - Complex data exchange with fellow teammates using the `say` command with only 10 characters per message
 - Implemented from scratch using Kotlin, rather than librcsc/agent2d and C++ as is done normally

+As well as standard features like behaviours/skills, networking, parsing, etc.

 ## Building/running